tbow5257/homethrive-medication-management/README.md

 # Medication Management Monorepo

-This is a monorepo for the Medication Management application, containing both the frontend and backend code, as well as shared types.
+Welcome Homethrivers! 👋 is a monorepo for the Medication Management application, containing both the frontend and backend code, as well as shared types.

 ## Project Structure